US Direct Loans

 - Direct PLUS Loans are loans made to graduate or professional students and parents of dependent undergraduate students to help pay for education expenses not covered by other financial aid.
 Eligibility is not based on financial need, but a credit check is required.
 Borrowers who have an adverse credit history must meet additional requirements to qualify.

-It depends on whether you are an undergraduate student, a graduate or professional student, or a parent.
+The amount you are eligible to borrow depends on whether you are an undergraduate student, a graduate or professional student, or a parent.

 - If you are an undergraduate student, the maximum amount you can borrow each year in Direct Subsidized Loans and Direct Unsubsidized Loans ranges from $5,500 to $12,500 per year, depending on what year you are in school and your dependency status.